-Project Description: A screen-print is created by adding stenciled image to a fine mesh screen, then pushing ink through the holes using a squeegee.
+Project Description: A screen-print is created by adding a stenciled image to a fine mesh screen, then pushing ink through the holes using a squeegee.

 Designed by: Maureen Wilson